007 MAGAZINE - The World's Foremost James Bond Resource!

 Thunderball press screening ODEON Leicester Square and 007 Vodka reception

 A press screening of Thunderball was held at the ODEON Leicester Square on Tuesday December 28, 1965, a day before the rescheduled premieres at the London Pavilion and Rialto cinemas.
 Attending the screening were Thunderball producer Kevin McClory, along with Luciana Paluzzi, Claudine Auger and Adolfo Celi (pictured above left).
 Following the screening press representatives were invited to a “007 Vodka reception” where guests sampled the ‘Thunderball cocktail’.
-“007 Vodka” was one of many licensed products released to capitalise on the success of the James Bond brand at the height of ‘Bondmania’ in the mid-1960s.
+“007 Vodka” was one of many licensed products released to capitalize on the success of the James Bond brand at the height of ‘Bondmania’ in the mid-1960s.

 Thunderball premiere tickets